 3- Sing one Hymn together before calling it a night and thank God for the beautiful day you got to spend as a family.

-May you have a blessed vacation, loads of sunshine and laughter and mighty waves!
+May you have a blessed vacation, loads of sunshine and laughter, and mighty waves!

 Like this post?
-Please share it using these icons listed below:
+Please share it:

 Shop our Books & Products by clicking Here